-Now, navigate to Configuration.
+Navigate to Configuration.
 In the Content Authoring section, select Text editor embed buttons.

 Click Add embed button.
 Give your button a label, select Entity for the embed type and Brightcove Video for the entity type.
 Your Entity browser should be the browser you already created for Brightcove content.

-Also, if you want an icon, you'll need to upload it here, otherwise it will just be the default button icon.
+If you want an icon, you'll need to upload it here, otherwise it will just be the default button icon.
 Here is a small Brightcove logo icon you can use.

-Now that that's set up, head back to Configuration and choose Text formats and editors.
+Go back to Configuration and choose Text formats and editors.